Mar

 Is the Recession Over?

-October 27, 2009 | Leave a Comment
+October 27, 2009 | 265 Comments

 According to the officials at Columbia University, the recession ended September 2009.
 It will have lasted for 21 months, making it the longest recession in modern history.
 Because the recession coincided with a financial crisis and a real estate deflation, it felt like the worst thing since the Great Depression.
-It’s likely that the recovery [...]
+It’s likely that […]